 1 cinnamon stick, ceylon

-- Bring berries, ginger, spices and water to a boil and let simmer for an hour so the berries release all of its flavor.
+- Add ginger, spices and water.
+Bring to a boil and let simmer for an hour.

 - Strain the liquid from the berries and stir in honey (as much or little as you feel like)!